r1chardj0n3s/pycode-minecraft/README.rst

 birch, jungle, acacia, dark_oak, quartz, red_sandstone and purpur.
 Technically anything else registered with a block named "blockname" stairs name "blockname_stairs" and "blockname_slab" will suffice, with some workarounds the mod does for wood and stone variants of things.
+Actually, any old block will work, but if you want nice aesthetically pleasing angles, you'll want to use one of the stair compatible ones.
+Also, the stairs and slabs keep the monsters from spawning...

 Block variations are handled through keyword arguments.
 All of the above block- placing functions accept the following keywords::